Comovirinae

 Comovirinae is a subfamily of viruses in the order Picornavirales, in the family Secoviridae; its genera were formerly classified in the family Comoviridae.
 Plants serve as natural hosts.
-There are 62 species in this subfamily, assigned to 3 genera.
+The subfamily contains four genera.

 Taxonomy

 The genera Comovirus, Nepovirus and Fabavirus were classified into the family Comoviridae in 1993.
 This family was classified as part of the order Picornavirales when this order was created (2008), and its genera were reclassified as the subfamily Comovirinae of the family Secoviridae in 2009.

 The subfamily contains the following genera: